Vincentfritsch/hackathon/README.md

 # "Travel from your couch" hackathon

-' Webcam : CSueTiJgLo8WgS54Jc8c5xZX6QX5I8jv '
+' Webcam : CSueTiJgLo8WgS54Jc8c5xZX6QX5I8jv '<br>
-' Map Forecast : BEJn4Y9vLjc0xRQwTh3g8dd3UEdzZXRW '
+' Map Forecast : BEJn4Y9vLjc0xRQwTh3g8dd3UEdzZXRW '<br>
-' Point Forecast : KzIAJvoO7fv0IQboxiNsAf5dgkZYuZ5C '
+' Point Forecast : KzIAJvoO7fv0IQboxiNsAf5dgkZYuZ5C '<br>

 Howdy, wilders!
 Remember, those are just a few usage tips and examples for the Windy&MET APIs, and as always, you should **read the docs**!